 The Level 4 Challenge

-As Total Security Solutions vice president Jim Richards explains, that .30-06 bullet “is 180 grains of led moving at 2540 feet per second–you have a tremendous amount of velocity there with a big old piece of lead.
+As Total Security Solutions vice president Jim Richards explains, the .30-06 bullet “is 180 grains of lead moving at 2540 feet per second.
+You have a tremendous amount of velocity there with a big old piece of lead.
 Level 5 can be difficult, but still, it’s one shot of a 7.62 [just a touch heavier than a 9mm]; so it’s moving faster, but it’s a lot lighter.”
 A good Level 4 system can often pass the tests for Levels 5, 6, and 7 with little or no modification and might even pass the Level 8 test (a five-shot burst from an AK-47).
 “It’s not guaranteed,” Jim is quick to point out, “but it’s pretty well established that if you can stop a .30-06, you’re set.”
 For this reason, Level 4-8 systems are most commonly installed in buildings where there is a significant threat of assault, such as military and government institutions.

-The Curiously Organized Bullet Proof Ratings
+The Curiously Organized Bulletproof Ratings

-The Level 7 “M16” test uses ammunition traveling more than twice as fast as the Level 1 and Level 6 tests, those bullets are less than half the weight–M16 bullets are only slightly bigger than the .22s in a boy’s squirrel rifle.
-It’s the extremely high speed of these 5.56mm bullets that causes damage in the battlefield, largely through hydrostatic shock, an effect limited to living creatures and not found in bulletproof glass.
+The Level 7 “M16” test uses ammunition traveling more than twice as fast as the Level 1 and 6 tests, but those bullets are less than half the weight (M16 bullets are only slightly bigger than the .22s used in a squirrel rifle).
+It’s the extremely high speed of these 5.56mm bullets that causes damage on the battlefield, mainly through hydrostatic shock, an effect limited to living creatures and not found in bulletproof glass.

-In practice, M16s and Uzis – with their fast, light rounds – aren’t very dangerous to a piece of bullet proof glass.
-But their fully automatic firing capacity is deadly: Battlefield and emergency room records confirm that their propensity is to empty the clip when people are shooting at other people.
-This fact implies that, despite the Level 4 deer-hunting rifle’s acrylic-shattering power–is an uncommon personal weapon and has a lower rating.
-Semi-automatic .30-.06 rifles are rare, and the long-barreled rifle designed for accuracy over distance, and difficult to use in the close confines of a gas station or bank.
+In practice, M16s and Uzis – with their fast, light rounds – aren’t very dangerous to a piece of bulletproof glass.
+But their fully automatic firing capacity is deadly to humans.
+Battlefield and emergency room records confirm that their propensity is to empty the clip when people are shooting at other people.
+This fact implies that, despite the Level 4 deer-hunting rifle’s acrylic-shattering power, it’s an uncommon personal weapon and has a lower rating.
+Semi-automatic .30-.06 rifles are rare, and the long-barreled rifle is designed for accuracy over distance, making it difficult to use in the close confines of a gas station or bank.
 The Uzis, M16s, and AK-47s used for the Level 5 through 8 tests are notorious for their lethal full-auto fire, and therefore pose the highest potential threat to human life.